 The settlement process could be expedited but this is usually done early on in the case by making sure that all liens and provider balances are verified prior to settlement.
 One thing that can slow the process drastically is waiting until the case is settled to request and receive Medicare liens and other federally regulated liens.
 This could delay the process by several months.
 Having these requested and received in advance of settlement can drastically speed up the process.
 Other things that can be done at a cost is having the checks overnighted, which is rare.

-Common Issues Encountered During the Settlement Process
+What Issues May Be Encountered During the Settlement Process?

 There are several issues a person might encounter when negotiating a settlement, especially without a lawyer.
 Typically, without a lawyer, the insurance company is going to stall and delay the case so that they eventually become desperate to settle the matter.
 Other issues that might arise are the insurance company continuously asking for additional information and documentation to support their injuries or other damages.
 The most common tactics used by insurance companies – the most common tactic used by the insurance companies is to delay the case.